GenesisFR/HowToBecomeGoodAtShooters/README.md

 - doesn't have as much HP as the other archetypes

 #### Tank
-- armed with a flamethrower and molotov cocktails
+- armed with a flamethrower and Molotov cocktails
 - resistant to explosives
 - shooting the fuel tank on his back will temporarily cripple him and make him remove his helmet, thus making him vulnerable to headshots
-- shooting the gas tank on his left leg will disable his flamethrower and force him to use a fire axe
+- shooting the gas tank on his left leg will disable his flamethrower and force him to use a fire ax
-- shooting the bag on his right leg will disable his ability to throw molotov cocktails
+- shooting the bag on his right leg will disable his ability to throw Molotov cocktails
 - bounty tanks are armed with DC-62 grenades and do not have a fuel tank (TODO: verify this information)

 #### Thrower